“Cyber-Crime” is a phrase we hear in the news all the time. But what does it actually mean? And is it a real threat to your business?

 The key is not to think we’re too small a business for to be worth anyone’s while.
 Instead you need to think, “If it can happen to them it can happen to anyone.”

-Businesses are slowly realising that cyber crime presents a very real threat.
-A recent survey of SME’s found that for 74% of boards placed Cyber Attacks in their top 3 concerns.
+Businesses are slowly realising that cyber-crime presents a very real threat.
+A recent survey found that 74% of SMEs placed cyber attacks in their top 3 concerns.